pushpabrol/cf-worker-saml-proxy-externalsp-auth0/README.md

 ## cf-worker-saml-proxy-okta-auth0

-This demonstrates using aproxy at the Okta SAML ACS Url to re route the SAML Response to an Auth0 ACS/SP
+This demonstrates using a proxy at the Okta SAML ACS Url to re route the SAML Response to an Auth0 ACS/SP.
+For this setup Okta has been setup with a vanity url. proxy is CF.

 #### Wrangler